Going shopping, going to the cinema or a restaurant to eat, a shopping plaza to shop, you must not

 Accessible car parks for everyone have a public rule, and this means the responsibility is simple.
 The rules of the road are applicable.
 The public car parks can be found in the cinema or the supermarket.
 Even if the land is the property of an investor, it has a public feature, and the standard rules apply.
 If it is private parking, the rules are different.

 Parking may be private if it is not accessible to everyone, for example, the parking of a building that is only accessible to residents.
 In this case, the owner can place rules himself.
+This is often the safest place to leave your car for an indefinite period of time – you may want to consider garages to rent in the UK, or in your location, if you don’t have access to private parking usually.

 Tips to Avoid Damages of Car in A Parking Garage